-As Table 5 provides, the p.m. peak period travel time delays were relatively small based on the observations and data collection.
+As Table 5-Table 5 provides, the p.m. peak period travel time delays were not substantial relatively small based on the observations and data collection.
 The following observations provide context for travel times:

-- During peak and off-peak periods, the K/T showed consistent travel times between Lee Avenue and the intersection (or back of queue). - The 29 includes a near side bus stop between Harold and Geneva avenues.
+• During peak and off-peak periods, the KTK/T showed consistent travel times between Lee Avenue and the intersection (or back of queue).

+- The 29 includes a near side bus stop between Harold and Geneva avenues.
 Following this stop, the bus driver must reenter the traffic stream to continue along Ocean Avenue.
 A combination of red lights, associated re-entry delay (with a green or red indication), and slow operating speeds through the intersection resulted in similar peak hour and off-peak average travel times for the 29.
-Observed p.m. peak hour intersection travel times were widely variable, ranging from 21 seconds to 82 seconds. - The K/T line shares a travel lane with left-turning vehicles in a left-turn lane with a protected leftturn phase.
-Although drivers do not share a conflicting phase with crossing pedestrians and do not need to yield to oncoming traffic, the K/T (which continues straight) must wait behind left-turning vehicles at a red light while adjacent through traffic has a green indication, delaying the line relative to if it was in an exclusive lane or a through lane.
+Observed p.m. peak hour nodeintersection travel times were widely variable, ranging from 21 seconds to 82 seconds. - The K//T line shares a travel lane with left-turning vehicles in a left-turn lane with a protected left-turn phase.
+The intersection provides a protected left turn phaseAlthough, so left turning drivers do not share a conflicting phase with crossing pedestrians and do not need to yield to oncoming traffic, the K/T (which continues straight) must wait behind left-turning vehicles at a red light while adjacent through traffic has a green indication, delaying the line relative to if it was in an exclusive lane or a through lane.
+However, the K/T may still wait behind a vehicle left turning vehicle if the adjacent through traffic has a green indication but the protected left-turn phase has a red indication.